Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Equilibrium Concepts and Sufficient Assumptions

+Note that while this definition of \textit{truthful} corresponds to its usage above in \Cref{tab:theoretical-props}, it takes on a larger range of meanings in the peer prediction literature as a whole.

-\textbf{Strongly Truthful.} See Schonebeck and Yu \cite{Schoenebeck2021}.
+\textbf{Strongly Truthful} \cite{Schoenebeck2021}.
 A \textit{strongly truthful} mechanism admits a Bayes-Nash equilibrium in which agents report truthfully and in which the following properties hold: \begin{enumerate} \item The expected payment to each agent is maximized over the set of payments to that agent in any Bayes-Nash equilibrium.

 \item The expected payment to each agent is \textit{strictly} higher than their payment in any Bayes-Nash equilibrium induced by a strategy profile that is not a \textit{permutation strategy profile}. \end{enumerate} A \textit{permutation strategy} is a strategy in which an agent fixes a permutation of the signal space and then, for each task, reports the image of their signal for that task under the permutation.
 A \textit{permutation strategy profile} is a strategy profile in which each agent adopts a permutation strategy.